Rare Book Collection

-It includes incunabula, titles from seventeenth and eighteenth century France and Britain, and eighteenth, nineteenth, and twentieth century American works, including significant holdings documenting the Mississippi valley and travel and exploration in early America.
+It includes incunabula, titles from seventeenth and eighteenth century France and Britain, and eighteenth through twentieth century American works, including significant holdings documenting the Mississippi valley and travel and exploration in early America.
 Additionally, there are extensive materials relating to New Orleans and Louisiana.
-Our earliest imprint in the Rare Book Collection is a rubricated copy of the
+Our earliest imprint in the Rare Book Collection is a rubricated copy of the Missale Romanum

 The Alabama Collection is long recognized as a significant collection of published Alabamiana.
 We strive to build a continuously growing, comprehensive collection of books by Alabamians, about Alabama and aspects of Alabama, and/or published in the state of Alabama.
 These materials document the unique cultural and historical experience of Alabama.

 Wade Hall Collection

 A continuing gift of Alabama native Dr. Wade Hall, this collection contains an extensive assortment of books, music, manuscripts, photographs, and quilts documenting the history and culture of the United States during the nineteenth and twentieth centuries and is significant for researchers interested in pursuing topics related to popular American history and culture.
 Hall’s books and music can be searched as published material through Scout; otherwise, to see his manuscripts and photographs, please check the finding aids

 .
 His quilts now reside with the College of Human Environmental Sciences under the curation of Dr. Virginia Wimberley.
 For a comprehensive description of these materials, see Miracle and Mystery: A Guide to the Wade Hall Collection

 currently consists of over 450 volumes covering the period from 1827, when the first book with recipes by an African American was published, through the present.
 Additional volumes within the scope of the collection have been added since 2000.